holochain-open-dev/social-triangulation/README.md

 This social triangulation zome is a basic membrane to be reused in holochain applications.
 It may be useful in contexts where the application is tuned for a small number of participants that loosely know each other, or have to live nearby, etc.

+> This is a work in progress, not production ready.
+Contact us if you want to collaborate!

 ## Membrane workflow

 1. The hApp includes this zome and sets two properties in the DNA: